NervanaSystems/ngraph/doc/sphinx/source/project/introduction.rst

 Each of the problems above can be solved with nGraph and PlaidML.
-We developed nGraph and integrated it with PlaidML so developers wanting to craft solutions with :abbr:`Artificial Intelligence (AI)` won't have to face such a steep learning curve in taking their concepts from design to production to scale.
-The fundamental efficiencies behind Moore's Law are not dead; rather than fitting `more transistors on denser and denser circuits`_, we're enabling advances in compute with more transformers on denser and more data-heavy :abbr:`Deep Learning Networks (DNNs)`, and making it easier to apply advances in :abbr:`Machine Learning (ML)` to different industries and problems.
+We developed nGraph and integrated it with PlaidML so developers wanting to craft solutions with :abbr:`AI (Artificial Intelligence)` won't have to face such a steep learning curve in taking their concepts from design to production to scale.
+The fundamental efficiencies behind Moore's Law are not dead; rather than fitting `more transistors on denser and denser circuits`_, we're enabling advances in compute with more transformers on denser and more data-heavy :abbr:`Deep Learning Networks (DNNs)`, and making it easier to apply
+:abbr:`Machine Learning (ML)` to different industries and problems.

-For developers with a network already in place, using the nGraph Compiler stack can further accelerate a network and allows for a quicker adaptation of models and easier upgrade of hardware.
+For developers with a neural network already in place, executing workloads using the nGraph Compiler provides further performance benefits and allows for quicker adaptation of models.
+It also make it much easier to upgrade hardware infrastructure pieces as workloads grow and require more careful balancing.

 This documentation provides technical details of nGraph's core functionality, framework and backend integrations.
-Creating a compiler stack like nGraph and PlaidML requires expert knowledge, and we hope nGraph and PlaidML will lift the burden
+Creating a compiler stack like nGraph and PlaidML requires expert knowledge, and we're confident that nGraph and PlaidML will make life easier for many kinds of developers:
-for:

 #.
 Framework owners looking to support new hardware and custom chips.
 #.
 Data scientists and ML developers wishing to accelerate deep learning
    performance.
 #.
-New DL accelerator developers creating an end-to-end software stack from a deep
+New DL accelerator developers creating an end-to-end software stack from
-   learning framework to their silicon.
+   a deep learning framework to their silicon.

 .. _more transistors on denser and denser circuits: https://www.intel.com/content/www/us/en/silicon-innovations/moores-law-technology.html